Positive Testing Guide – Explained with Real-Time Examples

 The article contains the following sections:

-What is Positive Testing with Examples?
+What is Positive Testing In Software Testing with Examples?

 From the software testers’ point of view, it is very important to verify that the software performs its basic functions as per the requirements.
 In Positive testing, the tester always checks for only valid sets of input values and verifies if the software under test or application behaves as it is designed to work.
 The word itself explains that positive testing is performed with a positive set of data.